-It’s no secret that I’m deeply in love with my adopted homeland and was pleased – if not hugely surprised – to see it crown Lonely Planet’s list of top global travel destinations for 2018.
+It’s no secret that I’m deeply in love with my adopted homeland and was pleased – if not hugely surprised – to see it crown Lonely Planet’s list of top global travel destinations back in 2018.
 It’s fair to say that few South American countries can compete with Chile when it comes to its epic diversity of landscapes and adventures; where else can you climb an active volcano, trek through untamed terrain, surf in world-class waves or sample some of the world’s best wine?

 One of the main factors that have stopped many backpackers and other budget travellers from exploring Chile is the fact that travel here is more expensive than the vast majority of the continent.